jpmorganchase/salt-ds/.changeset/thin-candles-raise.md

 "@salt-ds/lab": minor
 ---

-Remove AccordionGroup, AccordionPanel, Accordion, AccordionHeader from labs and promote to core
+Remove AccordionGroup, AccordionPanel, Accordion, AccordionHeader from lab and promote to core